21Rachit/Object_Detection_Tensorflow/README.md

 # Object_Detection_Tensorflow
 This custom object detector has been created with the help of Tensorflow Object Detection API.
-It has been trained to detect just 3 categories of objects
+It has been trained to detect 3 categories of objects

 •	Person
 •	Bird